newrelic/node-newrelic/README.md

 ## Configuring the agent

 The agent can be tailored to your app's requirements, both from the server and via the newrelic.js configuration file you created.
-For more details on what can be configured, refer to [`lib/config.default.js`](https://github.com/newrelic/node-newrelic/blob/master/lib/config.default.js), which documents the available variables and their default values.
+For complete details on what can be configured, refer to [`lib/config.default.js`](https://github.com/newrelic/node-newrelic/blob/master/lib/config.default.js), which documents the available variables and their default values.

-In addition, for those of you running in Heroku, Microsoft Azure or any other PaaS environment that makes it easier to control configuration via the your server's environment, all of the configuration variables in newrelic.js have counterparts that can be set in your service's shell environment.
-You can mix and match the configuration file and environment variables freely; the value found from the environment will always take precedence.
+In addition, for those of you running in PaaS environments like Heroku or Microsoft Azure, all of the configuration variables in `newrelic.js` have counterparts that can be set via environment variables.
+You can mix and match variables in the configuration file and environment variables freely;
+environment variables take precedence.

-This documentation will be moving to New Relic's servers with the 1.0 release, but for now, here's a list of the variables and their values:
+Here's the list of the most important variables and their values:

-* `NEW_RELIC_HOME`: path to the directory in which you've placed newrelic.js.
-* `NEW_RELIC_APP_NAME`: The name of this application, for reporting to New Relic's servers.
-This value can be also be a comma-delimited list of names.
-* `NEW_RELIC_ENABLED`: Whether or not the agent should run.
-Good for temporarily disabling the agent while debugging other issues with your code.
+* `NEW_RELIC_LICENSE_KEY`: Your New Relic license key.
 * `NEW_RELIC_NO_CONFIG_FILE`: Inhibit loading of the configuration file altogether.
 Use with care.
 This presumes that all important configuration will be available via environment variables, and some log messages assume that a config file exists.
-* `NEW_RELIC_LICENSE_KEY`: Your New Relic license key.
+* `NEW_RELIC_APP_NAME`: The name of this application, for reporting to New Relic's servers.
+This value can be also be a comma-delimited list of names.
+* `NEW_RELIC_HOME`: path to the directory in which you've placed newrelic.js.
 * `NEW_RELIC_LOG`: Complete path to the New Relic agent log, including the filename.
 The agent will shut down the process if it can't create this file, and it creates the log file with the same umask of the